SCR for patients

-The SCR can be viewed by health and care staff, and viewing is now being rolled out to community pharmacies.
+The SCR can be viewed by health and care staff, and viewing is also available to community pharmacies.
 SCRs can be viewed through clinical systems or through the Summary Care Record application (SCRa) on the Spine web portal, from a machine logged in to the secure NHS network, using a smartcard with the appropriate Role Based Access Control codes set.

 Read more on viewing SCR and implementing viewing in your organisation